 Advanced techniques in single camera and multi-camera media production, including virtual reality.
 Students will work in teams to create media content that may be distributed through relevant channels.
-The teams will be responsible for producing content to demonstrate competency in the area of advance video production.
-3 Semester Hours

-Prerequisite: MEDA 3310 Live Production
+The teams will be responsible for producing content to demonstrate competency in the area of advanced video production.
+3 Semester Hours Prerequisite: MEDA 3310

-MEDA 3313 Script & Screenwriting
+MEDA 3313 Script and Screenwriting